Rajnath, Gadkari inaugurate emergency landing strip for IAF planes on national highway in Barmer | Business

 During normal time, the ELF will be used for smooth flow of road traffic and during the operations of ELF for the IAF, the service road will be used for smooth flow of road traffic.

 The ELF was constructed in 19 months.
-The work commenced in July 2019 and was completed in January 2021 The work was carried out by GHV India Pvt Ltd under the supervision of the IAF and the NHAI.
+The work commenced in July 2019 and was completed in January 2021.
+It was carried out by GHV India Pvt Ltd under the supervision of the IAF and the NHAI.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)